sergeiudris/ipfs-cube/README.md

 ## program

 - decentralized peer-to-peer program to search and download IPFS/torrent files
-- <s>global decentralized peer-to-peer - program is entirely on users' (peers') machines: computers that have app currently running form the global app</s>
-- <s>distributed</s> automated index - program crawles ipfs/torrent network, forming the index of files
+- automated index - program crawles ipfs/torrent network, forming the index of files
-- query the whole index - programs exchange indexes <s>parts so that</s> every program has the whole index to query
+- query the whole index - programs exchange indexes every program has the whole index to query
 - index is just data in db - extracts file info and shows seeds (pins)
-- <s>live additions/removals over pubsub: when user adds a file to ipfs node, app sends msg over pubsub - so all nodes online instantly add file to index (or increment/decrement seeds/pins) - if file is popular (defined by how many seeds)</s>
 - automatic index echange - find programs discover each other and exchange the list of files
 - DHT - program uses existing DHT, not pubsub, to find other programs to share index (additional field to DHT's ping to discover/ask and ut_metadata-like extension to then download index)
 - extension - program is an extension of existing Bittorrent and IPFS networks